sangel217/WordCounter.Solution/README.md

   * Output word: hello ; Output sentence: hello world.

 The program will split the string sentence into a string array with each word as a string element.
 I choose this spec so that I could compare the input word to the individual words in the input sentence.
-  * Input sentence: hello world.
+  * Input sentence: hello world
   * Output sentence: "hello", "world"

 The program will compare the input word with the sentence word array and return an integer.
 I choose this spec so that the program can compare the instances of the input word that matches directly with a word in the sentence.